ashranhaider/CapstoneProject/README.md

 dotnet run

-This will start the application, and you can access it in your web browser at http://localhost:5000 or https://localhost:5001.
+This will start the application, and you can access it in your web browser

 ### Publishing the Project
 To publish the project, use the following command: